luismr/blueprint-prompts/python/python-essentials.md

    - Type checking (mypy)
 4. Include a pyproject.toml for modern Python packaging
 5. Add a CONTRIBUTING.md if the project is open source
+6. Create a Hello World and a test

 ## Example README.md Structure